pirate-xx/autonzb/README.markdown

 Will download new x264 HD movies nzb from newzleech.com, with imdb score >= 7.0, year >= 1950 and nzb age <= 160 days

+    autonzb -d /path/of/download/nzb/directory -backup /path/of/backuped/already/downloaded/nzb

+-backup option it's very useful to prevent useless re-download of nzb already downloaded

     autonzb -d /path/of/download/nzb/directory -movies /path/with/already/downloaded/movies -age 1 -imdb 7.5 -year 1980 -srt fr,en

 Will download only new nzb of the day with imdb score >= 7.5, year >= 1980 and subtitles french or english (and unknown srt).
-The -movies setting prevents already owned movies to be re-downloaded (only if the owned movie is 'better' than the new release)
+The -movies setting prevents already owned movies to be re-downloaded (only if the owned movie is 'better' than the new release), movies folder need to follow the name convention (especially {imdb_id})

 more details with: